sotastudio/TYPO3.Extbase.Helperkit/README.md

 For me this is some kind of best practice and kickstart - for you it doesn't have to be, but it may be.

 Take a look into this collection.
 It will be, of course, enhanced as often and much as my time allows.
-For now, I just have to migrate all my stuff into this package - be patient!

 ## Contribute